Easy Bombay Potatoes – the best ever Indian Spiced Roasties. The perfect partner for any curry recipe or to spice up your Sunday Roast!

 - 2 teaspoons curry paste (or garam masala if you prefer)

-- Place the potatoes in a large saucepan and cover with water.
+- Step 2 Place the potatoes in a large saucepan and cover with water.

-- Add salt and turmeric before bringing your potatoes to the boil and then simmer gently for 5 minutes.
+- Step 3 Add salt and turmeric before bringing your potatoes to the boil and then simmer gently for 5 minutes.

-- Drain your potatoes and toss them with the remaining ingredients; ensure all the potatoes are well coated.
+- Step 4 Drain your potatoes and toss them with the remaining ingredients ensuring all the potatoes are well coated.

-- Turn out into a large roasting pan and pop in the oven for 30 to 40 minutes until nice and crispy.
+- Step 5 Turn out into a large roasting pan and pop in the oven for 30 to 40 minutes until nice and crispy.